basile-parent/cv_comics/README.md

 ## TODO
 - Content !
+- animate skills gauges
 - Severe bugs on tab sequence
 - disable animations when the browser parameter is set
-- animate skills gauges
 - swipe on mobile
 - Micro CSS bug on the summary title on landscape
+- CSS improvement for my name on cover
+- Put all the images you can on CSS
 - back pages
-- Put all the images you can on CSS
 - Dark theme